Manual for SE+BSF4DM -- A micrOMEGAs package for Sommerfeld Effect and Bound State Formation in colored Dark Sectors: Usage and Examples

-To activate the Sommerfeld enhancement, users must set \texttt{somm\_flag = 1} in \\ \texttt{lib/improveCrossSection\_Sommerfeld.cpp}.
-The implementation calculates velocity-dependent enhancement factors for annihilation channels by decomposing the initial state into irreducible color representations. \\ The relevant color decompositions for \texttt{DMSimpt} models are pre-implemented under the assumption that the $t$-channel coupling $\lambda \ll g_s$, requiring no modification for standard use cases.\footnote{In the opposite regime $\lambda \gg g_s$, coannihilations become less important, as the processes $X X \rightarrow q q$ dominate.}
+The default implementation, employs the color decomposition valid for \texttt{DMSimpt} models under the assumption $\lambda \ll g_s$,\footnote{In the opposite regime $\lambda \gg g_s$, coannihilations become less important, as the processes $X X \rightarrow q q$ dominate.} resulting in the following color decompositions \cite{Giacchino:2015hvk, ElHedri:2016onc, Becker2026}